darkcorpd/ml-zoomcamp/twitter-bots-classification/README.md

 The list comparation is used to update the collected dataset by the information for new names in the bot list (updatable list).

-The same way is used to collected data on real organic users provided by the same author `antibot4navalny`.
+The same way is used to collected data on real organic users provided by the same author [antibot4navalny](https://github.com/antibot4navalny).
 Two datasets of bot and organic users' profiles are mixed to get a train set for a bot classification problem.
 The cleaned of duplicates dataset contains 1220 rows × 157 columns.

+The data collection proccess is described in [twitter_data_collect.ipynb](https://github.com/darkcorpd/ml-zoomcamp/blob/main/twitter-bots-classification/twitter_data_collect.ipynb).

 ## Exploratory data analysis (EDA)
 is an especially important activity in the routine of a data analyst or scientist.
 It enables an in depth understanding of the dataset, define or discard hypotheses and create predictive models on a solid basis.